gura-lang/gura/README.md

 Build for Linux
 -----------------
-1. Check if build tools such as g++, make and cmake have been installed.
+1. Check if build tools such as C++ compiler, make, cmake and necessary libraries have been installed.

    For Ubuntu, do the following command.

         $ sudo apt-get install build-essential cmake libreadline-dev

+   For Fedora, do the following command.

+        $ sudo yum install gcc gcc-c++ make cmake readline-devel

 2. Run the following commands to build gura library and executable.